shenanigans/node-surveil/README.md

 creation is complete.
 Watches files in the directory for changes.
 Ignores subdirectories entirely.
 Also watches files.
 Doesn't care if the watched path doesn't exist yet or disappears/reappears.

+Shares `stat` calls gathered during early setup so you don't have to duplicate any work `surveil` is already doing.
+This sort of efficiency trick can pay big dividends when querying against spinning rust.
+Provides basic events for subdirectory activity separately from the normal file events and does not apply the filename filters to them.

 Installation
 ------------